Ruth Mott: Television career

 At the age of 70, Mott replied to an appeal, printed in the Women's Institute journal Home and Country, for women who had worked in country houses before the Second World War, especially those who had experience of Victorian methods of cooking.
 The BBC wished to build on the success of the television show The Victorian Kitchen Garden, which explored how a country garden would be run during Victorian Britain.
 The second series was called The Victorian Kitchen, and this explored how the produce grown in the garden, by series gardener Harry Dodson, would be cooked using Victorian methods.

 Mott described the methods she once used, such as plucking birds, skinning hares and using coal-range roasting spits, in her response to the Home and Country notice.
 The BBC offered her an audition, then hired her for the role as the head cook.
 She was joined on the show by Alison Arnison, who took on the duties of Mott's kitchen maid.

 With no script and using turns of phrase, Mott spoke to the camera describing bygone methods of preparing and cooking food.
 She was a success with the viewers, who took to her stories and personality, and the fact that Mott, with her ample figure, strong Berkshire accent and capable abilities, epitomised the positive stereotype of a country cook.

 Mott then found herself in demand with Britain's most popular chat shows and her fame spread when the television series was shown abroad.
 Mott contributed to a book accompanying the series and in 1990 followed this up with her own book, Ruth Mott's Favourite Recipes.
-Mott returned to the BBC in 1993, becoming the "wartime" cook in The Wartime Kitchen and Garden.
+Mott returned to the BBC in 1993, becoming the "wartime" cook in The Wartime Kitchen and Garden, with Ruth Mott's Country Christmas airing in December 1995.
 Mott's reputation as a historical cook resulted in her taking on the role as a consultant for Robert Altman's 2001 film Gosford Park.